erlang/otp/erts/emulator/internal_doc/AutomaticYieldingOfCCode.md

 `erl_map.c` together with the other map-related functions.
-When building, YCF is invoked to generate the transformed versions of the functions into a header file that is included in the source file that contains the the non-transformed version of the function (search for YCF in `$ERL_TOP/erts/emulator/Makefile.in` to see examples of how YCF can be invoked).
+When building, YCF is invoked to generate the transformed versions of the functions into a header file that is included in the source file that contains the non-transformed version of the function (search for YCF in `$ERL_TOP/erts/emulator/Makefile.in` to see examples of how YCF can be invoked).